galaxyproject/training-material/topics/chip-seq/tutorials/estrogen-receptor-binding-site-identification/tutorial.md

 > 4. **plotCorrelation** {% icon tool %} with
 >    - "Matrix file from the multiBamSummary tool" to the generated multiBamSummary output
 >
->    Feel free to try different parameters
+>    Feel free to try different parameters.
 {: .hands_on}

 > ### {% icon question %} Questions
 >
 > ![Output for plotCorrelation with the correlation scores between the 8 samples](../../images/estrogen-receptor-binding-site-identification/plotCorrelation_output.png "Correlation scores between the 8 samples")
 >
-> 1. How are clustered the samples?
-Does that correspond to the expectations?
+> 1. How are your samples clustered?
+Does that correspond to your expectations?
 >
 >    <details>
 >    <summary>Click to view answers</summary>
 >    <ol type="1">
->    <li></li>
+>       <li>Badly, this is due to the subsampling of our data.
+You should expect better results from your real data.</li>
+>       <li>Expected is that your inputs and your ChIP samples cluster together.</li>
 >    </ol>
 >    </details>
 {: .question}